 So today, I’m sharing what we did in our short time in Switzerland.
 There’s so much to see and we didn’t get to do it all of course, but I hope you’ll get some inspiration.

 Note that I’m not an expert on Switzerland and the areas we visited.
 I’m just sharing our experience, in hopes that it can help you plan your trip (or that you learn a little about this beautiful country).
+Also note that we visited in 2019.
+Some of the restaurants or attractions may not be available at the time that you visit.

 Our Switzerland Itinerary